robertsdotpm/p2pd/docs/source/general/queues.rst

 The URL encode method is used to make the data 'safe' to pass in a URL.
 A subscription consists of a msg regex and an optional tuple matching a reply address of the client.
-The IP is normalized so IPv6 addresses are expanded.
+IPs get normalized so IPv6 addresses are expanded.
 You can specify 'from any port' if you set the port to 0.

 The regex method used with the message regex is 'find_all' so any